LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 reading in whole numbers (integers greater than or equal to 0).
 Note that such
 a number is written as just a sequence of digits.
-Follow the interactive model of InputIntInRange, looping until the user enters something that is legal: in this case, all digits.
+Follow the interactive model of PromptIntInRange, looping until the user enters something that is legal: in this case, all digits.

 The stub code already includes the earlier function ``IsDigits``.